Building Smarter: NDOT’s Digital Future

 Pilot Project

-NDOT has undertaken a pilot project to test digital delivery on a single asset deliverable project.
-This project allows NDOT staff to experience digital project delivery first-hand and grasp the processes required to fulfill a roadway design and construction project using digital delivery.
-While this project is currently under construction, NDOT is capturing lessons learned to lay the foundation for future projects and support future digital delivery advancements.
+The NDOT has undertaken a pilot project to test digital delivery on a single asset deliverable project.
+This project allows the NDOT staff to experience digital project delivery first-hand and grasp the processes required to fulfill a roadway design and construction project using digital delivery.
+While this project is currently under construction, the NDOT is capturing lessons learned to lay the foundation for future projects and support future digital delivery advancements.